RamanvProjects/RamanvProjects.github.io/_posts/2015-07-10-welcome-to-jekyll.markdown

 ### Problem 1

-` If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+>If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

-Find the sum of all the multiples of 3 or 5 below 1000.`
+>Find the sum of all the multiples of 3 or 5 below 1000.`

 This essentially amounts to FizzBuzz except with summation.
 There are more math-y ways to do this problem but I will just use filters with Haskell.
 The final solution is below:

 {% highlight haskell %}
--- Returns
+-- Returns a list of the multiples of three and five under n multies35 :: Int -> [Int] multies35 n = filter (\x -> x `mod` 3 == 0 || x `mod` 5 == 0) [1..n]

-multies35 :: Int -> [Int]
+main :: IO ()
-#=> prints 'Hi, Tom' to STDOUT.
+main = print . multies35 1000
 {% endhighlight %}

-Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].
+Pretty boring.
+But it works fine!

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll